sandoval/java-interview/CHALLENGE.md

 # Welcome!

 Welcome to our Java coding challenge.
-This is a challenge for Senior software developers.
+This is a challenge for Senior backend engineer.

 We will lay out a problem specification and we expect you to solve this problem showing your abilities as a Senior engineer.